 The Guidance Note on Division II – Ind AS Schedule III to the Companies Act, 2013 issued by ICAI provides the following guidance in respect of dividend on preference shares:

 - The dividend on preferences shares, whether redeemable or convertible, is of the nature of ‘Interest expense’, only where there is no discretion of the issuer over the payment of such dividends.
 In such a case, the portion of the dividend as determined by applying the effective interest method should be presented as ‘Interest expense’ under ‘Finance cost’.

 Accordingly, the corresponding Dividend Distribution Tax on such portion of non-discretionary dividends should also be presented in the Statement of Profit and Loss under ‘Interest expense’.

 The Accounting Standards Board of the ICAI in FAQ on DDT states that

 - DDT paid on the dividends should be presented in the same way as the presentation of the transaction that creates those income tax consequences.
 Hence, if the dividend itself is charged to profit or loss, DDT also should be charged to profit or loss.

-- If the dividend is recognised in equity, The DDT on the same should also to be recognised in equity.
+- If the dividend is recognized in equity, The DDT on the same should also be recognized in equity.

 In the above case, the preference shares are classified as a liability in their entirety.
 Therefore, the ‘dividend’ thereon is considered to be in the nature of interest.
 Accordingly, the related dividend distribution tax should be regarded as part of interest cost and should form part of EIR calculation.